mfem/PyMFEM/INSTALL.md

 python setup.py install --help
 ```

-In below, for the brevity, examples are mostly shown using `python setup.py install` convention.
+In below, for brevity, examples are mostly shown using `python setup.py install` convention.
-When using PIP, each option needs to be passed using `--install-option`.
+When using pip, each option needs to be passed using `--install-option`.

-## Parallel MFEM
-`--with-parallel` : build both serial and parallel version of `MFEM` and wrapper

-Note: this option turns on building `metis` and `Hypre`

 ## Suitesparse
 `--with-suitesparse` : build MFEM with `suitesparse`. `suitesparse` needs to be installed separately.